guard/guard-haml/README.md

 ### Compile when starting guard

-If you want to compile haml files on guard start you can use `run_at_start` option.
+If you want to compile haml files when Guard starts you can use `:run_at_start` option.

 ```ruby
 guard :haml, output: 'public', input: 'src', run_at_start: true do